carla-simulator/carla/Docs/python_api.md

     - **Note:** <font color="#8E8E8E">_Should be set before pedestrians are spawned.
 If you want to repeat the same exact bodies (blueprint) for each pedestrian, then use the same seed in the Python code (where the blueprint is chosen randomly) and here, otherwise the pedestrians will repeat the same paths but the bodies will be different.
 _</font>
 - <a name="carla.World.set_weather"></a>**<font color="#7fb800">set_weather</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**weather**</font>)
-Changes the weather parameteres ruling the simulation to another ones defined in an object.
+Changes the weather parameters ruling the simulation to another ones defined in an object.
     - **Parameters:**
         - `weather` (_[carla.WeatherParameters](#carla.WeatherParameters)_) - New conditions to be applied.
     - **Getter:** _[carla.World.get_weather](#carla.World.get_weather)_